deftio/jsonvice/README.md

 # Installing as stand alone commandline tool
-pipx can be used to install an isolated version of jsonvice as a command line tool.
+pipx can be used to install a stand alone version of jsonvice as a command line tool. (note pipx is like pip or pip3 but installs programs with their own virtual environment.)

 ```sh
 pipx install jsonvice